danielharrell/does_music_move/does_music_move.md

 a dream, in which nothing we experience really happens.

-#### II.
-The importance of the problem. [part two]
+#### Part Two: The importance of the problem. [part two]

+[Back to Contents] [contents]

 As I said at the start of my lecture, I also take this problem to be important.
-To explain why, I want to discuss this problem again, but now as a problem not simply with our experience of music, but more generally, with our experience of the world.
+To explain why, I discuss this problem again, but now as a problem not simply with our experience of music, but more generally, with our experience of the world.
 For we talk not just as if music moved, but as if *anything* moved.
-Yet this too involves a kind of nonsense, known since the time of Parmenides and Zeno.
+Yet this too involves a kind of nonsense, known since the time of Parmenides.
 And it proves to be the same kind of nonsense we encountered in the movement of music.